-My all-time favorite bolognese sauce recipe is slow-simmered with a rich tomato base, a delicious blend of beef and pork, and the coziest blend of garlicky seasonings.
+My all-time favorite bolognese sauce recipe is slow-simmered with a rich tomato base, meat and veggies, and the coziest blend of garlicky seasonings.
 Serve with pasta, gnocchi, or roasted eggplant and enjoy!

 And based on the number of requests I’ve received over the years for a bolognese sauce recipe here on Gimme Some Oven, it sounds like many of you certainly love it too!!